collabnix/redisplanet/enterprise/modules/redisgraph/README.md

 - Companies like Ways might be using it find Quickest Route from Home to work
 - Company might be using Graph for Network Load Balancing

+Based on GRAPHBLAS technology

+## Why GraphBLAS?

+- Traversing nodes and edges one a time; no scope for library optimization
+- Linear algebra: “bulk” work can be given to library
+- Let the experts write the library kernels: fast, robust, portables, performance
+- Composable linear algebra : associative, distributive, (AB)^T= B^T A^T

+What else can you do?

+- Further boost with performance with GPU
+- True Distributed Graph with linear algebra operations

 # Using RedisGraph using Docker